What's left to count in the House? Can Democrats hold the majority?

 For Republicans, California could help them get to the edge of clinching the majority — if their candidates hold their leads.

-Mitchell said for any chance for Democrats to hold the House, they'd have to win in the 22nd, 27th and 41st, all districts where the Republican incumbent is in the lead.
+Mitchell said for any chance for Democrats to hold the House, they'd have to win in the 22nd, 27th and 41st Districts, all districts where the Republican incumbent is in the lead.

 Sarah Chamberlain, president of the Republican Main Street Partnership group which works with more moderate House Republicans, said she's confident Republicans David Valadao and Ken Calvert will hold their seats.